lwjohnst86/tagDiabetes/doc/manuscript.md

 Recruitment for the baseline visit of the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort took place between 2004-2006 in London and Toronto, Canada.
-Individuals were selected to participant if they met the eligibility criteria of having one or more risk factors for type 2 diabetes mellitus, including obesity, hypertension, family history of diabetes, and/or a history of gestational diabetes or birth of a macrosomic infant.
+Individuals were selected to participate if they met the eligibility criteria of having one or more risk factors for type 2 diabetes mellitus, including obesity, hypertension, family history of diabetes, and/or a history of gestational diabetes or birth of a macrosomic infant.
 A total of 736 individuals